preemptdev/bluffy/README.md

 usage: Bluffy [-h] -b  -o  -m

 optional arguments:
-  -h, --help      show this help message and exit
-  -b , --bin      Specify bin file to load
+  -h, --help              show this help message and exit -b , --bin              Specify bin file to load
-  -m , --mask     Specify the mask for the shellcode -p , --preview  Preview the created format
-  --list          List all the available masks
+  -m , --mask             Specify the mask for the shellcode -p , --preview          Preview the created format -pp, --payload_preview  Preview the payload prior to C formatting --list                  List all the available masks
 ```

 Written by: